becomevocal/vanilla-agent/README.md

 > **Note:** Make sure you are on Node `v20.19.0` (`nvm use`) before running `pnpm install`.
 Corepack is bundled with modern Node releases and manages pnpm for you.

 See `packages/widget/README.md` for publishing details, configuration reference, and Travrse integration notes.

+Install the widget library with `npm install @chaty-assistant/vanilla`.